 Appearance: Pale straw.

-Nose: Light and delicate with aromas of lemon ice lolly 🍋, lemonade and a touch of almond cream.
+Nose: Light aromas of lemon ice lolly 🍋, lemonade and a touch of almond cream.

 Palate: Dry, light, summery refreshment with similar lemony flavours 🍋 plus a hint of lime cordial and a smooth finish.